Horocycle dynamics: new invariants and eigenform loci in the stratum H(1,1): Strata

 The atlas for a translation surface gives a trivialization of the tangent bundle at non-singular points.
 Let us say that $f:M\to N$ is a smooth map between translation surfaces if it preserves singular sets, and is smooth away from the singular set of $M$.
 Using the trivialization of the tangent space, we can view the derivative of a smooth map $f$ as a $2\times 2$ real matrix-valued function.
 We say that a smooth map $f$ is a {\em translation equivalence} if it is a homeomorphism and its derivative is the identity matrix.
 The notion of translation equivalence gives a natural equivalence relation on translation surfaces.
 We say that $M$ and $N$ are {\em affinely equivalent} if there is an orientation-preserving smooth map $f$ between them which is a homeomorphism and for which $Df$ is constant but not necessarily equal to the identity.
-The affine equivalence classes are orbits of a $\GL^\circ_2(\R)$-action we will discuss shortly.
+The affine equivalence classes are orbits of a $\GL^\circ_2(\R)$-action we will discuss shortly (where $\GL^\circ_2(\R)$ is the group of orientation-preserving linear automorphisms of $\R^2$).

 If we identify $\R^2$ with $\C$ then the coordinate charts of a translation structure induce a conformal structure on $M \sm \Sigma$.
 This conformal structure extends to $M$ so that the points in $\Sigma$ correspond to punctures.
 We can define the complex-valued one-form $dz=dx+i\, dy$.
 This is a holomorphic one-form or Abelian differential with zeros at the singular points where the order of the zero is the order of the singular point.
 If we are given a surface with a conformal structure $X$ and we wish to define a compatible translation surface then this is determined by a nonzero holomorphic one-form $\omega$.
 We use the notation $(X,\omega)$ to denote this pair.
 For the relations between these three points of view, see \cite{zorich survey} and the references cited there.